Tutopiya Logo

 Circles in Cambridge IGCSE Mathematics (0580/0607): Circumference, Area, Arcs and Sectors Explained

-Who this is for: Cambridge IGCSE Mathematics (0580/0607) students who want Circles — circumference, area, arc length and sector area — to become a reliable source of marks instead of a set of π formulas they apply at random.
+Who this is for: Cambridge IGCSE Mathematics (0580/0607) students who want Circles in Mensuration — circumference, area, arcs and sectors — to become a reliable source of marks instead of a pair of formulas they only half-remember.

-What query it owns: how to understand and revise Circles in Cambridge IGCSE Mathematics Mensuration.
+What query it owns: how to understand and revise Circles (circumference, area, arcs and sectors) in Cambridge IGCSE Mathematics.

 Key takeaways

-- Circumference = 2πr (or πd); area = πr² — always use radius, not diameter, unless the formula uses d.
+• Circumference C = 2πr (or πd); area A = πr² — always use the radius, not the diameter, unless you halve d first.

 What are Circles in Cambridge IGCSE Maths?